AlvaroMartinezQ/clickandbuy/internal-service/src/main/java/es/urjc/etsii/co/clickandbuyweb/api/README.md

 WS endpoints:
 	:heavy_exclamation_mark: Connects all users to a same chat.
-	:heavy_exclamation_mark: This enpoint is used through js.
+	:heavy_exclamation_mark: This enpoint is used through js in the main app.
 	:heavy_exclamation_mark: /socket